nikhis/nikhis/README.md

 **Project Associate — CSIR-Centre for Cellular and Molecular Biology (CCMB)** `3 years 10 months`

-Worked on plant genomics pipelines, including genome assembly QC, variant discovery, QTL-seq analysis, and differential gene expression workflows for rice genetics research — work that forms the basis of the publicly available preprints listed below.
+Worked on oncology and plant genomics pipelines, including genome assembly QC, variant discovery, QTL-seq analysis, and differential gene expression workflows for rice genetics research — work that forms the basis of the publicly available preprints listed below.

 </details>